Ybalath/stellaris_mod_downloader-for-gog-version/README.md

 # Stellaris Mod Downloader

-This repository contains a tool to download and install in mods for non-Steam version of Stellaris.
+This repository contains a tool to download and install in mods for gog version of Stellaris.
+This script intends to automate instalation process for mods in gog version of Stellaris.

+Script downloads mods provided in modlist.txt file and downloads them from steam workshop.
+Next step is to copy mod files to stellaris mod folder loceted in Documents folder and add descriptor.mod file with updated path so paradox launcher can recognise mods.

 ## Prerequisites